1. Website accessibility

 - Some buttons on some pages are empty or have no accessible name.
 This does not comply with HTML5 WCAG 2.1 A F68.

 6. Preparation of this statement and how we tested this website

-This site was most recently tested in July and September 2020.
+This site was most recently tested in October 2023.
 This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA.
-These tests have been carried out internally by the Web Support Team, using SortSite.
+These tests have been carried out internally by the IT Support Team, using SortSite.